 Peanut is a tropical plant, it loves to grow in slightly humid and warm conditions.
-When growing peanuts in containers place them in the sunniest but less windy spot of your balcony or terrace.
-The plant does not survive below 32 F (0 ° C).
-It flowers and fruits at a temperature between 70 – 95 F (20 to 35 ° C).
+When growing peanuts in containers, place them in the sunniest but less windy spot.
+Pick a location that gets a minimum of 5-6 hours of direct sun.

 When growing peanuts in pots, keep the soil slightly moist.
-During early growth and flowering period, increase watering.
-However, the plant tolerates short dry periods.
+During the early growth and flowering period, increase watering.
+Do not let the soil go dry completely.

 Peanut Plant Care

 The base of the plant needs to be covered with soil completely to increase the growth of peanuts.
 When it grows to about 8-12 inches tall, pour more soil at the bottom of the plant.
 This process is termed earthing up and it is the same as what you would do for the potato plants.